idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 14 The Word became flesh and lived among us.
 We <b>saw</b> his <b>glory</b>, such glory as of the only born‡ Son of the Father, full of grace and truth./</span></blockquote>

-The NT also identifies Jesus / the Son / the Word/Logos/Memra as God's Wisdom, and Daniel's mention of "the wise" may imply the indwelling Spirit passing on Christ's wisdom to believers.
+The **NT also identifies Jesus / the Son / the Word/Logos/Memra as God's Wisdom** with many parallel phrasings to Proverbs or inter-testamental literature about Wisdom replaced with Christ in the NT versions of the phrasings (as JPH lists; see end notes), and **Daniel's mention of "the wise" likely implies the indwelling Spirit passing on Christ's wisdom to believers**.

 A key complication about the biblical-era view, at least in the perception of humans at the time, was that **honor was a limited resource (limited good)**.